peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

     public static class CBORDataUtilities

-Contains methods useful for reading and writing data, with a focus on BOR.
+Contains methods useful for reading and writing data, with a focus on CBOR.

 ### ParseJSONNumber

     public static PeterO.Cbor.CBORObject ParseJSONNumber(
         string str);

 Parses a number whose format follows the JSON specification.
-See ParseJSONNumber(String, integersOnly, parseOnly) for more information.
+See #ParseJSONNumber(String, integersOnly, parseOnly) for more information.

 <b>Parameters:</b>

  * <i>str</i>: A string to parse.
-The string is not allowed to contain white space haracters, including spaces.
+The string is not allowed to contain white space characters, including spaces.

 <b>Return Value:</b>

 A CBOR object that represents the parsed number.
-Returns positive zero if he number is a zero that starts with a minus sign (such as "-0" or -0.0").
-Returns null if the parsing fails, including if the string is ull or empty.
+Returns positive zero if the number is a zero that starts with a minus sign (such as "-0" or "-0.0").
+Returns null if the parsing fails, including if the string is null or empty.

 ### ParseJSONNumber